AzureZeng/wsl-arch-rootfs/README.md

 Please read this readme carefully before using this RootFS.

+1. **Please read this README thoroughly before using any RootFS provided by this repository.**

-1. Arch Linux on WSL installation is **UNSUPPORTED BY OFFICIAL** according to the [official code of conduct](https://terms.archlinux.org/docs/code-of-conduct/#arch-linux-distribution-support-only).
+2. Arch Linux on WSL installation is **UNSUPPORTED BY OFFICIAL** according to the [official code of conduct](https://terms.archlinux.org/docs/code-of-conduct/#arch-linux-distribution-support-only).
 Before reporting problems to Arch Linux official, please ensure that the problems are **REPRODUCIBLE** in **SUPPORTED** Arch Linux installations.

-2. As mentioned above, you should be familiar with Arch Linux in **SUPPORTED** installations.
+3. As mentioned above, you should be familiar with Arch Linux in **SUPPORTED** installations.

-3. The RootFS file provided in this repository is only intended to be installed in WSL2.
+4. The RootFS file provided in this repository is only intended to be installed in WSL2.
 WSL1 is not supported as Microsoft strongly advises using WSL2 now.
 If you are seeking Arch Linux on WSL1, [ArchWSL](https://github.com/yuk7/ArchWSL) provided by [yuk7](https://github.com/yuk7/) might help.

 ## Installation